abpframework/abp/docs/en/Getting-Started-Running-Solution-Single.md

 npm start
 ````

-This command takes time, but eventually runs and opens the application in your default browser:
+This command takes time, but eventually runs and opens the application in your default browser.

 {{end}}